 PR relationships worthwhile

-Around 53% of respondents said their relationship with PR professionals affected their decision to cover a story.
+More than half of respondents said their relationship with PR professionals affected their decision to cover a story.
 This shows that building a relationship is a valuable way to offset the main objection to media releases, mentioned above, ie that 40% of reporters don’t trust the content.
 About 39% of respondents said having a positive relationship with a PR professional does not affect their covering of a story,